SJT00/SJT00.github.io/devlogs/2025-04-10-hello-world.md

 date: "2025-04-10"
 ---

-# Whats in a Dev Logger?
+# Hello World?

-For my first dev log I'll be covering how I integrating these logs into my website.
+For the first of (hopefully) many entries, I'll be covering how I integrating these logs into my website.

+The structure of these reports will remain fluid for a bit as I identify patterns in my chain of thought and can hopefully make it more formulaic.

+For now I've settled on starting from requirements, dictating the process and identifying flaws and improvements.

 ### Requirements: